South Korea

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Average maternal age rose to 33.2 years, maintaining South Korea's position as the country with the highest maternal age globally.
+- Total Completed Reproduction (TCR) fell slightly to 55.4%, maintaining South Korea’s position with the highest childlessness rate globally.

-- Highest mean age at childbearing (33.2 years)
+- Highest average maternal age in the dataset (33.2 years)

 Key fertility indicators — South Korea